babelomics/MIGNON/2_input.md

 # Preparing the JSON

-As explained before, the JSON file is used to store and register the file paths, workflow variables and execution parameters.
+The JSON file is used to store and register the file paths, workflow variables and execution parameters.
 For MIGNON, the values that should be included in this file can be divided in two different categories: [Required values](#required-values) and [default values](#default-values).

 ## Required values

-The values detailed in this section are mandatory and will vary depending on the execution mode.
-Apart from the input reads or sample ids, it is important to pay attention to the different reference material that is required to perform the alignment, pseudo-alignment or variant calling as the aligner indexes or reference genome.
-The following table contains the basic information about each value, the execution modes where it is required and its description.
-The "preferred source" column details the source for the reference material that was used for running the workflow.
+**The values detailed in this section are mandatory and will vary depending on the execution mode**.
+Apart from the input reads or sample ids, it is important to pay attention to the different reference material that is required to perform the alignment, pseudo-alignment or variant calling.
+The following table contains the basic information about each value and the execution modes where it is required.
+The *"preferred source"* column details the source for the reference material that was used for running the workflow.

 | Input               | Required at                                     | Variable type | File format | Description                                                                                                                                                                                                                                                  | Preferred source                                                                                                      |
 |---------------------|-------------------------------------------------|---------------|-------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------|